eugenevanstaden/nodejs-typescript-starter-project/README.md

 TODO List:

-- Create the structure of the project (folders)
-- Init the app.ts file
 - Create a config file
 - Open database connection and close db connection when app stop
 - Add passport for authentication